wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 {16}, and {11, 4}.
 In this case, the program runs in 16 seconds and the parallel efficiency on 3 cores is almost 96%.
-It is not useful to use more cores, since no matter what the program cannot run faster than 16 seconds.
+It is not useful to use more cores, since no matter what the program cannot run faster than 16 seconds  (since we have one task that takes 16 seconds).

 It turns out that splitting sets of numbers into parts with sums as close to each other as possible is a difficult problem.
 We are able to do it for the small examples like above, but as soon as the number of tasks gets large, it's no longer humanly possible.
 And in fact, it's not computer-ly possible either (at least, not quickly).
-More formally, determining the best split is an NP-complete problem (see an Algorithm/Theory textbook/course).
+More formally, determining the best split is an NP-complete problem (see algorithm/theory textbooks/courses).
 We will encounter this kind of "scheduling problem" (i.e., how to allocate tasks to processors) again in upcoming modules.

 ----

 #### Practice Questions

-**[A.2.p1.5]** A 5-task program runs optimally (i.e., it's the best it can possibly do) in 10 seconds on a 2-core computer.
-Tasks 1 to 4 run in 2s, 4s, 3s, and 5s respectively.
+**[A.2.p1.8]** A 5-task program runs optimally (i.e., it's the best it can possibly do) in 10 seconds on a 2-core computer.
+Tasks 1 to 4 run in 2s, 4s, 3s, and 5s, respectively.
 Is it possible that Task 5 runs in 7s?
 <div class="ui accordion fluid">
   <div class="title">
     <i class="dropdown icon"></i>